 2. The Transfer Station will be open an additional hour in the morning on both days from 7 to 8 am for seniors and high-risk people.
 We will not turn anyone away during this time but please be respectful of these folks’ needs for physical separation.
 Let’s be kind and help each other during this difficult time.

-3. Customers will be asked to remain in their vehicles at the Transfer Station while we handle the materials.
-Due to the congestion we will likely experience from closing one drop, we ask that everyone please be respectful of this rule for the safety of not only ourselves, but of the other customers as well.
-Please be patient and wait your turn, we will do our best to keep it flowing smoothly.
+3. Customers are asked to remain in their vehicles at the Transfer Station while we handle the materials.
+We ask that everyone please be respectful of this rule for the safety of not only ourselves, but of the other customers as well.
+Please be patient and wait your turn.

 4. We ask that for the duration of this crisis, any large loads of materials, like demolition and construction debris be brought to C.V.
 Transfer (Cassella) on route 2 in East Montpelier as their facility offers more efficiency and allows for more physical separation while unloading.
 We will continue to accept household trash and recycling, as well as scrap metal, appliances, tires, miscellaneous small items, etc. as usual.
 Again, we will not turn anyone away, but please try to consider the safety of everyone else when preparing your materials.
 We also have dumpsters available on request.

 5. Customers receiving curbside collection services will be asked to prepare their materials and place their cans out by the road the evening prior to their scheduled pick up.
 This measure helps ensure the safety of our workers.